jiya-singhal/DevOps-Cloud-Notes/Microservices_Introduction.md

 * Handles authentication, rate limiting, caching, etc.
 * Examples → AWS API Gateway, Kong, Nginx.

+➡️ Analogy: It’s like a receptionist who knows which department (microservice) handles what.

 ---

 ### 2. Service Registry / Discovery

-* Keeps record of all running services and their IPs.
+* Service Registry: Keeps record of all running services and their IPs.
-* Helps services find each other automatically.
+* Service Discovery: Helps services find each other automatically.
 * Examples → Consul, Eureka.

 ---